bxrr/taskmaster/README.md

 Download the project zip, extract, then run **main.py**

 If you want to delete all your tasks, delete 'data' in the tasks folder.

+I'll create an actual .exe whenever I get the motivation